 Out back was a tiny space with a whitewashed wall and what I think was an old toilet block.
 On the other side of the wall was land that had once been part of the Bristol Royal Infirmary’s Cemetery.
 Although back then – this would have been the late 70s and early 80s – all us kids knew was that the place on the other side used to be a graveyard.

-Sometimes I’d dare a peek over the top of the wall, but all that could easily be seen was an area thick with buddleia and other wild flowerings.
-My imagination was quick to populate the space further with various other unnamed horrors and I’d quickly scramble back down to the ground and in through the door before sliding the bolts back across in delicious relief.
+Sometimes I’d dare a peek over the top of the wall, but all that could be seen from there was an area thick with buddleia and other wild flowerings.
+My imagination was quick to populate the space further with various other unnamed horrors, so I’d never hang around.
+After a nervous glimpse, I’d scramble back down to the ground and in through the door before sliding the bolts back across in delicious relief.

 By the time I had reached my teens I knew that the old alley out back had a name: Johnny Ball Lane.
 For ‘A’ level English, I think, a group of us shot part of a film version of T.S.
 Eliot’s Preludes down there.
 What I liked about the place by this time was that if you didn’t know that it was there, and no one showed you, you’d be unlikely to stumble across it.
 This meant that knowledge of its existence lent you a small degree of topographical kudos.
-Not that I would have called it anything so poncey at 16.
+Not that I would have termed it anything as pretentious sounding when I was 16.

 At one end, the lane is accessed from Upper Maudlin Street opposite the main entrance to the BRI.
 A narrow pathway drops abruptly down a flight of stone steps.
 From here the passage looks almost like a dead-end, but a sudden right turn leads into the main route of the path.